pi4-uiuc/Team_1/README.md

 # Team_1
-Updated README: I have added folders where we will put  codes, data, and results.
+Updated README: I have added subfolders in  data and results.

 ## Team members